10 Things to Do in Haridwar | How To Reach Haridwar

 8. Gau Ghat

-Hindus dedicate Gau Ghat Haridwar to the cow.
-Located on the banks of the Ganga, this ghat is supposedly named after Kamdhenu, the divine cow that provided unending nourishment.
-The ghat is a place of penance for those who have inadvertently killed a cow and are desperate to purge themselves of the sin.
-Many also come here to pray for dead loved ones to rest in peace.
-Gau Ghat is considered as one of the best places in Haridwar as it holds huge spiritual significance.
-Notably, this ghat was selected as the cremation place for Jawaharlal Nehru and the remains of Father of the Nation, Mahatma Gandhi.
+The Hindu Ga Ghat regular worshippers in Haridwar is the cow.
+Situated on the banks of the Ganges, this ghat is considered as the divine cow, which belongs to Lord Shiva.
+It is a penance spot of those who have unintentionally murdered a cow and they seek atonement to free themselves from the curse of it.
+A lot of people here also pray for the deceased loved ones to rest peacefully.
+Gau Ghat is one of the best things to do in Haridwar as it has great spiritual importance.
+Specifically, this ghat became the cremation site which were of both Jawaharlal Nehru and the nation’s father Mahatma Gandhi.

 9. Pawan Dham